FAQs: Working with a Divorce Mediator

 7. Can mediation be used to resolve post-divorce issues?

 Yes, mediation can be used to resolve post-divorce issues, such as modifications to custody or support agreements, co-parenting disputes, and communication challenges.
-Working with an MFT mediator can help facilitate constructive discussions and find mutually acceptable solutions to ongoing conflicts.
+Working with a mediator can help facilitate constructive discussions and find mutually acceptable solutions to ongoing conflicts.

 8. How does Kirsten conduct mediation sessions?